 consternation to every other creature in the sea, but also to be so incredibly ferocious as continually to be athirst for human blood.

-a variation in circumstances or fortune at different times in your life or in the development of something
+a variation in circumstances or fortune

 And however the general experiences in the fishery may amend such reports as these; yet in their full terribleness, even to the bloodthirsty item of Povelson, the superstitious belief in them is, in some